att/rcloud/doc/1.8/guidoc/doc.md

 Click the Advanced drop-down menu to access more features:

-* **Open in GitHub**: Notebooks are stored as GitHub "gists," although you'll rarely need to interface directly with GitHub.
+* **Open in GitHub**: Notebooks are stored as "gists" using the [RCloud Gist Service](https://github.com/att/rcloud-gist-services).
 This means you get all the power of a source-control versioning system for free.
-Behind the scenes, GitHub stores every revision of your notebooks, so you can retrieve them later, if necessary.
-In the GitHub web interface, you can delete your notebooks, edit the text, or change the privacy settings, among other things.
-For more about using the GitHub interface see [the GitHub help pages](https://help.github.com/).
+Behind the scenes, RCloud stores every revision of your notebooks, so you can retrieve them later, if necessary.
 * **Load Notebook by ID**: Replace the current notebook with another via URL or GitHub Gist ID.
+* **Pull and Replace Notebook**: Opens a dialog box where you can tell RCloud to copy the contents of an existing notebook in the same RCloud instance via URL, file, or ID and replace the contents of the current notebook.
 * **Import External Notebooks**: Using this dialog, you can import multiple notebooks stored in another GitHub repository.
 You'll need the source GitHub repository API URL and a list of notebook IDs, newline separated.
 In addition, you can supply a prefix that will cause all the imported notebooks to go into a folder.
 E.g. "myfolder/".
 Note the trailing '/' character.
 * **Export Notebook to File**: Your browser will automatically save a copy of the current notebook in JSON format in whatever directory you've designated for downloads.
 The file name will be the same as your notebook with a .gist extension.
 * **Import Notebook from File**: In order to import a notebook, it must be in the same format as an exported notebook.
 Once you specify the notebook's location, you can validate the notebook by clicking the word "Validate."
 To import, click the Import button.
 * **Export Notebook as R Source File**: When selected, your browser will download an R source text file named after your notebook with .R appended.
 * **Manage Groups**: Opens the Notebook Permissions / Group Management dialog, where you can [manage your groups](#protectingyournotebooks).
 * **Publish Notebook**: By default, users who wish to view your notebooks must be logged into RCloud.
 If the Publish Notebook box is checked, *any* user who has network access to the notebook's URL will be able to view the notebook.
 Obviously, editing features will be turned off for these users.
+* **Import Rmarkdown File**: Imports Rmarkdown containined in a .Rmd file.
+* **Export Rmarkdown File**: When selected, your browser will download an Rmarkdown text file named after your notebook with .Rmd appended.

 ![Header Bar: Discover Link](img/header_discover.png): Click the Discover link in the header bar to view the most recent and most popular notebooks.